Building RESTful APIs - A Practical Guide to API Design

 Using Postman

-1. Create a new collection
+1. Create a new collection.

-2. Add request examples
+2. Add request examples.

-3. Write test scripts
+3. Write test scripts.

-4. Set up environments
+4. Set up environments for local, staging and production.

 // Postman Test Script Example